Heinlein juveniles: Organization of the series

 Have Space Suit—Will Travel recapitulates the earlier books, as the protagonist first struggles to get to the Moon, then travels to the limit of the Solar System, and eventually gets to another galaxy, where he integrates Earth into an intergalactic society.

 Reception

-Groff Conklin wrote in 1955, "Nobody but nobody can beat Heinlein in the writing of teen-age[d] science fiction".
+Groff Conklin wrote in 1955: "Nobody but nobody can beat Heinlein in the writing of teen-age science fiction."
 Jack Williamson wrote: "[An] inspiring theme of space conquest unifies the dozen Scribner's titles."